alefesouza/blogapp/README.md

 ## BlogApp

-BlogApp was a set of Android apps I created for free for blogs and news websites between 2014 and 2015 (I was 17 years old at the time).
-I started the project to improve my Android development skills and to get my work in front of more people.
+BlogApp was a set of Android apps and Chrome extensions that I created for free for blogs and news websites between 2014 and 2015 (I was 17 years old at the time).
+I started the project to improve my Android, Chrome and PHP development skills and to get my work in front of more people.

 The first versions were just a simple WebView, but the latest versions were fully native Android apps written in Java, loading content through the Blogger REST API.